From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Methods

-Based on the above theorem, we assign each graph $G_t$ a feature vector $v_t=\hat{v}(G_t) \in \mathbb{R}^m$, and collect them as $\{v_t\}_{t=1}^T$.
+Equipped with the above theorem, we assign each graph $G_t$ a feature vector $v_t=\hat{v}(G_t) \in \mathbb{R}^m$, and collect them as $\{v_t\}_{t=1}^T$.
 We then apply $k$-means clustering to these vectors in order to group graphs according to their latent generative models.
 Let $\{C_1, \dots, C_K\}$ denote the resulting clusters.
 Within each cluster $C_k$, the graphs share similar moment vectors, suggesting they arise from a common graphon $W_k$.
 Then, we aim to estimate a graphon for each cluster of graphs.
 To mitigate boundary effects (i.e., graphs near the edges of clusters that may not be well represented), we select the $L$ graphs closest to the cluster centroid in moment space.
 For each cluster $C_k$, we estimate the underlying graphon $W_k$ using these $L$ graphs.
 Any graphon estimation algorithm can be applied; in our implementation, we adopt SIGL~\citep{sigl}, which additionally provides the latent node variables $\bbeta$ alongside the graphon estimate.
 Finally, each graph $G_t$ in cluster $C_k$ is associated with the estimated graphon $W_k$.
 This provides us with a graphon mixture model $\{W_1, \dots, W_K\}$, where each observed graph is assigned to exactly one mixture component.
-To align with the dataset size, we set $K = \log T$.
+To align with the dataset size, we set $K = \log T$ as a simple, dataset-size-aware default.
+Since $K$ acts on the motif-embedding space, it can equivalently be selected using standard cluster-number heuristics (e.g., the elbow method or silhouette analysis); we leave $K$ as a tunable hyperparameter and study its effect empirically in Appendix~\ref{app:ablation_cluster}.

 In summary, we can view the overall pipeline as a mapping from a collection of graphs to a set of estimated graphons together with an assignment function.
 Let $\mathcal{D} = \{G_1, G_2, \dots, G_T\}$ denote the dataset of observed graphs.
 Our procedure outputs (i) a set of estimated graphons $\{ \hat{W}_1, \dots, \hat{W}_K \}$ and (ii) an assignment function